Ayjent/BRS-Translator/docs/source/interface.rst

  **[pi]** - Pseudo Mark Index

-**Disclaimer Field** - This field button will deselect the "Term Field" automatically when activated, and activating the "Term Field" will automatically deselect the disclaimer field.
-The disclaimer field/index [ds] does not use pattern matching in BRS and utilizes quotes, so you should input the quotes in the BRS Input around the term(s) you wish to query in your Regex Pattern.
+**Disclaimer [ds] Field** - This field button will deselect any other Primary Field selected automatically when activated, and activating any other Primary Field will automatically deselect the disclaimer field.
+The disclaimer field/index [ds] does not use pattern matching in BRS, but can use wildcards *, ? and $ and can utilize quotes, so you should input the quotes in the BRS Input if you wish to query multiple terms separated by space in your Regex Pattern.

 .. image:: ../_static/BRS-DSSection.png